gpetters94/Shades-of-gray-theme/README.md

 # Shades-of-gray

 Shades-of-gray is a flat dark GTK-theme with ergonomic contrasts.
-It supports Gnome, Xfce4, Mate and Openbox.
+It supports Gnome, Cinnamon, Xfce4, Mate and Openbox.
 Theme customizations for Firefox, Thunderbird and Inkscape are additionally included.
 Shades-of-gray is available in seven color variants: